Covid-19 : rent relief deals under commercial leases

 General position of the parties

-Landlords will want to keep good tenants in place.
-Given the COVID-19 situation and its effect on the economy, good tenants will be more valuable than ever to a landlord.
+Landlords will want to keep good tenants in place and operating for the long term.
 On that basis, a landlord may be willing to negotiate a deal for rent relief with its tenant.

 Tenants need to keep in mind that rent relief is not guaranteed and a landlord does not have to reach any deal with a tenant (keep in mind that when we refer to rent relief, this is over and above any rent reduction which is already provided in the lease under any abatement (rent reduction) clause).